YOUR PORTABLE GENERATOR BUYING GUIDE

 portable generators

-In my view, propane, diesel and natural gas are better choices for emergency fuel.
-As opposed to gasoline, large quantities of diesel and propane can be stored safely in large containers.
+In my view, propane, diesel and natural gas are better choices for emergency use.
+As opposed to gasoline, large quantities of diesel and propane can be stored safely in large cylinders.
 In addition to this, these two types deteriorate much less over time than gasoline.

 I am not aware of any device designed specifically to work on biodiesel, but today's diesel gensets will usually run on biodiesel as well.
 There was a report about a prototype of a device that works on food, paper and plastic trash that has been developed at Purdue University.
 Unfortunately, currently it aims for a military use.